ElementsProject/lightning/doc/getting-started/advanced-setup/repro.md

 The build environments are a set of docker images that are created directly from the installation mediums and repositories from the OS provider.
 The following sections describe how to create those images.
 Don't worry, you only have to create each image once and can then reuse the images for future builds.

+## Script cl-repro

+The script `contrib/cl-repro.sh` covers below `Base image creation` and `Builder image setup` steps.
+You can skip these steps by simply running the `contrib/cl-repro.sh` script.

 ## Base image creation

 Depending on the distribution that we want to build for the instructions to create a base image can vary.
 In the following sections we discuss the specific instructions for each distribution, whereas the instructions are identical again once we have the base image.